PluMGMK/hmidrv_hdaudio/README.md

 ## `TODO` list
 * Figure out cause of skipping in looping sounds, and eliminate it
-* Likewise figure out and eliminate cause of CD Audio crackling (may be hardware-specific…)
 * Implement support for volume control of CD Audio even when the drive doesn't have built-in audio capability
 * Implement support for four-channel CDs (playing two channels, which can be selected by running applications)
 * Ensure the detector (for `HMIDET.386`) is working properly - can't use verbose debug output like the driver itself since a detector binary must be less than a page (4 kiB) long to avoid overflowing the buffer provided by the SOS library